From heat islands to cool oases

 Ground-based façade greening

-Every two storeys there is a plant container embedded in the floor slab, into which the vines are planted.
-The planting concept involves allowing the vines to grow upwards over two storeys and keeping them in shape through pruning and care.
-Four different grape varieties are used for planting, which have proven themselves for planting as a trellis on the house wall and also flavourful as table grapes.
-Two of these varieties bear white grapes and two blue grapes.
-Resistance to disease and fungal infestation is particularly important when choosing a variety.
+Every two storeys, there is a plant container integrated into the floor slab, in which the vines are planted.
+The planting concept is designed to let the vines grow upwards over two floors, maintaining their shape through pruning and care.
+Four different grape varieties are used for planting, which have proven effective as climbing plants on building walls and as table grapes in terms of taste.
+Two of these varieties produce white grapes, and two produce blue grapes.
+The selection of varieties is especially focused on their resistance to diseases and fungal infestations.

 The walls close to the flats can be greened using a wall construction with integrated plant containers.
 The developed planting system can be filled as required.
-The concept provides for plant species with different location requirements to be arranged vertically in the system.
-This has to do with exposure, water and nutrient supply.
-The lower areas tend to receive less light than the upper areas.
-The same applies to the supply of water and nutrients.
-Watering and fertilising is done from above.
-All containers are reached via a flow-through system, but only a small amount reaches the lower containers.
-The planting is organised in such a way that herbaceous, annual plants such as basil or parsley are used in the upper section and woody, drought-loving plants such as rosemary are used in the lower section.
+The design envisions vertically arranging plant species with different site requirements in the system, taking into account factors like lighting, water, and nutrient supply.
+The lower areas tend to be less exposed to light than the upper ones.
+Similarly, the water and nutrient supply also varies, with irrigation and fertilisation occurring from the top.
+All containers are supplied via a flow-through system, but only a small amount reaches the lower containers.
+The planting is organised so that herbaceous, annual plants like basil or parsley are placed in the upper section and woody, drought-tolerant plants like rosemary are used in the lower section.